Special Elections: Is There a Better Way?

 What is the Solution?
 Is There One?

 I believe there is.
 There would need to be some minor changes to laws regarding running for office, and how to replace sudden and unexpected departure from office for any of the reasons listed above.
-In short, the entire concept and practice of special elections needs to go away.
+In short, I believe the entire concept and practice of special elections needs to go away.

 Here are my own ideas on how to accomplish this goal: